 Buying a house

-You can get an idea of what is on the market by looking at Funda (Dutch only), which lists almost all properties.
+You can get an idea of what is on the market by looking at Funda, which lists pretty much all available properties.
 To know what you can afford, it is advisable to talk to a mortgage advisor at your bank or an independent mortgage agency.

 Almost all properties in the Netherlands are sold through agents, and listed on the websites Funda or VBO.
 As well as searching actively on these sites, you can set up an account on Funda to receive updates on any new listings which meet your search criteria.
-Additionally, many people also engage the services of a real estate agent to help with the process of finding a house - a so-called ‘buying agent’ ("aankoopmakelaar"), who might be able to inform you about properties when or before they come on to the market.
-New housing in the region can be found on the recently launched website GroningenWoont (Dutch only).
+Additionally, many people also engage the services of a real estate agent to help with the process of finding a house - a so-called ‘buying agent’ (aankoopmakelaar), who might be able to inform you about properties when (or even before) they come on to the market.

 You can read more about the process of finding a house on the IWCN website.

-There are many independent estate agencies ("makelaars") operating in Groningen.
-The selling agent for any house will be listed on Funda with the property, but for a buying agent, it is worthwhile meeting a few agents in / around the area you live or want to live.
+There are many independent estate agencies (makelaars) operating in Groningen.
+The selling agent for any house will be listed on Funda with the property, but for a buying agent, it is worthwhile meeting a few agents near the area you live or want to live.
 A Google search for ‘makelaar Groningen’ will give you a good idea of the possibilities in your area.

 If you are interested in living outside of the city, you should look for an estate agent who is active in that location.
 Have a look at our page about commuter towns for more information about living outside of the city.